frederikdebruyker/Los-Angeles-Crime-Statistics/README.md

 - Top 5 highest crime zipcodes
 - Overlay of research questions above by type of crime
 - Overlay of research questions above with trends
+- Effects of property values on crime rates
+- Effects of median incomes on crime rates

 ## Data Sets to be Used